Andrew Painter (baseball): Amateur career

 Painter attended Calvary Christian Academy in Fort Lauderdale, Florida.
 He committed to the University of Florida during his freshman year in 2018.
 The summer after his freshman year, he played for the USA Baseball 15U National Team in Panama where he earned a Gold Medal and was named to the All-World team.
-As a sophomore in 2019, he went 7-2 with a 1.43 ERA over 53 2/3 innings, leading Calvary Christian to the 4A state championship game.
+As a sophomore in 2019, he went 7–2 with a 1.43 ERA over 53 2/3 innings, leading Calvary Christian to the 4A state championship game.
 That summer, he was named to the Under Armour All-America Baseball Game at Wrigley Field, being one of two juniors selected.
-In 2020, his junior year, he gave up one run and struck out 33 batters over 15 innings before the season was cancelled due to the COVID-19 pandemic.
-Painter finished his senior season in 2021 with a 6-1 record and a 0.38 ERA while striking out 93 batters over 47 innings.
+In 2020, his junior year, he gave up one run and struck out 33 batters over 15 innings before the season was canceled due to the COVID-19 pandemic.
+Painter finished his senior season in 2021 with a 6–1 record and a 0.38 ERA while striking out 93 batters over 47 innings.
 He was named the 2021 Florida Gatorade Player of the Year.